 ●Myocarditis may present with regional wall motion abnormalities and troponin elevation similar to stress cardiomyopathy, although the pattern of wall motion abnormality generally differs and recovery of function is generally less rapid than with stress cardiomyopathy.
 Cardiovascular magnetic resonance imaging may be helpful as a means of excluding myocardial inflammation and scar in patients with stress cardiomyopathy .
 (See "Clinical manifestations and diagnosis of myocarditis in adults", section on 'Diagnosis' and 'Cardiovascular magnetic resonance' above.)

 ●Pheochromocytoma is suspected in patients with symptoms such as headache, sweating, and tachycardia with or without hypertension.
-(See "Clinical presentation and diagnosis of pheochromocytoma", section on 'Diagnostic tests'.)
+(See "Clinical presentation and diagnosis of pheochromocytoma", section on 'Approach to initial evaluation'.)

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, “The Basics” and “Beyond the Basics.”
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.

 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on “patient info” and the keyword(s) of interest.)